Responsify

 You can use responsify as a Sass @function.
 Download _responsify.scss, unzip it, and import it to your root Sass file.
 Usage examples are included in the file.

-The advantage of using the Sass @function is that you don't need comments documenting input values. ๐Ÿ™Œ
+The advantage of using the Sass @functionis that you don't need comments documenting input values. ð

-Note that at the moment, Sass @function doesn't support ch and rem units. ๐Ÿ˜ž
+Note that at the moment, Sass @function doesn't support ch and rem units. ð

 Browser support

-Browser support is very good.
 In spite of IE having known issues with calc() I haven't encountered any.
-Two of the examples use clamp() and min(), which IE doesn't support.
-As far as "exotic" ๐Ÿ CSS values go: vw is supported by all browsers and ch is narrower on IE compared to other browsers, so just look out for that.
+Two of my examples above use clamp() and min(), which IE doesn't support.
+As far as the "exotic" ð CSS values that I used in my examples go: vw is supported by all browsers and ch is narrower on IE compared to other browsers, so just look out for that.

 Comparison with CSS locks